Blendify/blender-manual/blender_docs/manual/physics/rigid_body/introduction.rst

 Creating the Rigid Body.

 Right now only mesh objects can participate in the rigid body simulation.
-To create rigid bodies, either click on *Rigid Body* button in the *Physics* context of the Properties editor or use the *Add Active*/*AddPassive* buttons in the *Physics* tab of the *Tool Shelf*.
+To create rigid bodies, either click on *Rigid Body* button in the *Physics* tab of the Properties editor or use the *Add Active*/*AddPassive* buttons in the *Physics* tab of the *Tool Shelf*.

 There are two types of rigid body: active and passive. *Active* bodies are dynamically simulated, while *passive*